 - Applicants are automatically considered for several scholarships and grants–including scholarships created especially for blended master’s students.

 - SCALE Connect brings SCM students from around the world to MIT for three intense weeks of workshops, seminars, industry speakers, facility tours, team-based work, and more.

 - Career resources: excellent career services program helps our students maximize potential for salary increases after graduation, either through promotions or new job opportunities at leading worldwide companies.

-The Supply Chain Management Blended (SCMb) program is an exciting offering that allows learners to combine the online MITx MicroMasters credential with one on campus semester at MIT.
-The MicroMasters credential requires learners to successfully pass five rigorous online courses in supply chain management and pass a proctored comprehensive final exam.
-Learners who have successfully earned MITx MicroMasters Credential in SCM can then apply to the SCM Blended Master’s Program.
+The MITx MicroMasters Credential in SCM requires learners to pass five rigorous online courses in supply chain management, and pass a proctored comprehensive final exam.
+Learners who successfully earn the MicroMasters Credential are then eligible to apply to the SCM blended master’s program.

 Admitted applicants begin developing a research proposal and refining their project scope in the fall, prior to arriving on the MIT campus.
 The campus residency begins with an intensive four-week January term, followed by the four-month Spring term, and ends with presentation of final research projects to CTL corporate partners and SCM alumni in late May, followed by MIT Commencement.